 Are you a coffee snob?
 Or are you just another college student with a hardcore caffeine addiction?
-Either way, if you’re a coffee drinker, you’re going to want to invest in a coffee maker to help get you through those late-night marathon study sessions.
-You definitely don’t want to rely on your local coffee shop for your daily coffee — you’ll quickly spend your weight in gold on morning pick-me-ups.
+Either way, if you are a coffee drinker, you are going to want to invest in a coffee maker to help get you through those late-night marathon study sessions.
+You definitely do not want to rely on your local coffee shop for your daily coffee — you will quickly spend your weight in gold on morning pick-me-ups.
 Buy a solid coffee maker and get quality coffee for a cheap rate.
 You pay more upfront, but save on the back end.
-Simple as that.
+It’s as simple as that.

-With so many coffee-makers, it can be hard to decide what best fits your needs.
-Below, we give you a list of coffee makers that we recommend, as well as a comprehensive buying guide that specifically addresses the needs of college students.
+With so many coffee-makers, it can be hard to decide what best fits your needs, so we at TUN have put together a comprehensive buying guide that specifically addresses the needs of college students, along with a list of coffee makers we recommend.
+Whether you’re living in a dorm or off-campus, here’s how to choose a coffee maker for college.

 First, here are our favorite coffee makers.